graphql/graphql-spec/rfcs/DeferStream.md

 For GraphQL communications built on top of HTTP, a natural and compatible technology to leverage is HTTP chunked encoding to implement a stream of responses for incremental delivery.

+## Caveats

+### Type Generation
+Supporting @defer can add complexity to type-generating clients.
+Separate types will need to be generated for the different deferred fragments.
+These clients will need to use the `label` field to determine which fragments have been fulfilled to ensure the application is using the correct types.

+### Object Consistency
+The GraphQL spec does not currently support object identification or consistency.
+It is currently possible for the same object to be returned in multiple places in a query.
+If that object changes while the resolvers are running, the query could return inconsistent results. `@defer`/`@stream` does not increase the likelihood of this, as the server still attempts to resolve everything as fast as it can.
+The only difference is some results can be returned to the client sooner.
+This proposal does not attempt to address this issue.

+### Can @defer/@stream increase risk of a denial of service attack?
+This is currently a risk in GraphQL servers that do not implement any kind of query limiting as arbitrarily complex queries can be sent.
+Adding `@defer` may add some overhead as the server will now send parts of the query earlier than it would have without `@defer`, but it does not allow for any additional resolving that was not previously possible.

 # Additional material